 Day 1: Ferry to Picton

-We took a mid-morning Bluebridge ferry from Wellington Picton as we had decided to take our car over – perks of living in Wellington!
+We took a mid-morning Bluebridge ferry from Wellington Picton as we had decided to take our car over (but you can hire a car from Picton if needs be) – perks of now living in Wellington!
 The ferry ride itself wasn’t a bad journey, it was a calm sailing all the way.
 We kept ourselves busy by taking photos of the Wellington coastline as we left and the Marlborough Sounds as we arrived.
 We enjoyed the coffee on board and the TV Room.

 However, it is important to note that do allow for more time than you think is necessary.
 Our ferry on this occasion was late leaving thus late arriving, a 3-hour journey turned into a 5-hour crossing.
 It seemed to take them ages to unload and load us all, boredom was truly setting in!
 We were glad that our accommodation was only 25 minutes outside of Picton in a small settlement called Anakiwa.